-To create a probe to monitor the maximum velocity in the solution, first set up a Maximum coupling operator on the model domains (for example, maxop1) and add a Global Variable Probe for maxop1 (tran.U).
-Then adjust the solver settings to display the probe output at a step taken by the solver during convergence (typically this requires changing the Results While Solving settings on the Segregated solver node in the solver sequence).
+To create a probe to monitor the maximum velocity in the solution, first set up a Maximum coupling on the model domains (for example, maxop1) and add a Global Variable Probe for maxop1 (tran.U).
+Adjust the solver settings to display the probe output at a step taken by the solver during convergence (this requires changing the Results While Solving settings on the Segregated solver node in the solver sequence).

 If the tolerance has been set too tight, the solver can then be stopped once the probe value stops changing with successive iterations.
-Alternatively it should also be clear if the tolerance needs to be further tightened, as the probe varies significantly when the solver stops.
-If this is the case it is then possible to change the solver tolerance and continue solving, starting from the existing solution.
+It should also be clear if the tolerance needs to be further tightened, if the probe value fluctuates wildly.
+You can then change the solver tolerance and continue solving, starting from the existing solution.